 Q: My five year old daughter has a cold and the subsequent sore nose.
 We usually use vaseline but I am keen to find a natural alternative.

 A: I think you need two of our lip balms.
 I imagine a 5 year old little girl would best like the Rose Geranium lip balm, but the very best for her at this moment would be the Tea Tree one.
 Once the problem has cleared up, she can use the Rose Geranium.

-Q: Can Tea Tree Foot Balm can be used as a treatment for athlete's foot?
+Q: Can Tea Tree Foot Balm can be used for athlete's foot?

-A: If the athletes foot is in full bloom something to dry it up is required and neat Tea Tree essential oil is wonderful at this.
-If someone is prone to athletes foot, then daily application of our Tea Tree Foot Balm is a brilliant deterrent.
-It is also good to use when athletes foot is almost gone to recondition the skin and to keep it from coming back.
+A: If the athlete's foot is in full bloom something to dry it up is required and neat Tea Tree essential oil is wonderful at this.
+If someone is prone to athlete's foot, then daily application of our Tea Tree Foot Balm is a good deterrent.
+It is also good to use when the condition is almost gone to recondition the skin and to keep it from coming back.

 Q: Isn’t coconut oil supposed to be highly comedogenic?

-A: Virgin coconut oil which is solid and has a high fat content has some adverse press in regards to being comedogenic but also some wonderful press with regards to its effect on skin, especially delicate skins.
-The word comedogenic could really be applied to just about any oil with a fat / wax content but this is very extreme and not really accurate.
-However, our cleanser is made from fractionated coconut which means that it only contains the non fatty part of the oil making it lighter than any other vegetable oil available.
+A: Virgin coconut oil, which is solid and has a high fat content ,has had some adverse press in regards to being comedogenic (blocking pores), but also some wonderful press with regards to its effect on skin, especially delicate skins.
+The word comedogenic could really be applied to just about any oil with a fat / wax content.
+However, our cleanser is made from fractionated coconut oil, which means that it only contains the non-fatty part of the oil, making it lighter than any other vegetable oil available.
 You can feel this just by touching it.
-This also makes it easily removable with water which is what it is designed to do and therefore leaving no chance of clogging the pores.
+This also makes it easily removable with water, which is what it is designed to do, which makes it unlikely that it will clog the pores.